What is Obesity?

 How obesity is defined

 In clinical settings, obesity is most commonly defined using Body Mass Index (BMI) — a ratio of weight to height.
-It is used because it is easy to measure and correlates broadly with health risk at the population level.
+It correlates broadly with health risk at the population level.

 Limitations of BMI

-- ⚠Asian populations may have metabolic risk at lower BMI thresholds.
-Some clinical guidelines apply lower cut-offs (e.g. BMI ≥27 or ≥25) for this group.
+Asian populations may have metabolic risk at lower BMI thresholds.
+Some clinical guidelines apply lower cut-offs for this group.

-- ⚠Waist circumference and waist-to-hip ratio are increasingly used alongside BMI to better capture cardiometabolic risk.
+Waist circumference and waist-to-height ratio are increasingly used alongside BMI to better capture cardiometabolic risk.

 Obesity as a chronic disease